rsoprivatecloud/gravity-backup/README.md

 -a Does every backup method.

--v Backs up the VM image and XML file.
+-i Backs up the VM image and XML file.

 -f Backs up the actual Chef and couchdb files.